 Some of my best memories of my childhood involve helping my mom plant flowers and planting rows of sweet corn (and having a mud fight in the patch after the rain) with my dad.
 I try to have my kids involved in my gardening efforts just as my parents did with me.
 They even have their own child-sized garden tools!
 Having your kids in the garden actually has some great benefits for them in addition to the heart-warming memories.
 I have invited Shary Cherry from sharycherry.com to tell you a little bit about the benefits of gardening with kids.

-Many parents have fond memories helping in the garden as kids.
-I can recall back watching my grandpa plant gladiola bulbs as I scatter radish seeds.
+Many adults have fond memories of helping their parents in the garden as kids.
+I can recall back watching my grandpa plant gladiola bulbs as I scattered radish seeds.
 In today’s busy life, a garden seems like another added project, but with a small plot, it can offer a rich learning opportunity.
 Gardening with kids allows the little ones to gain in significant ways — with just the little extra push on your side.

 Why You Should Be Gardening With Kids

 Preschoolers learn the best while engaging all their senses.
 And with gardening, children can feel and touch the dirt, flowers, and seeds, see the varied sizes and vibrant colors of the flowers, hear the vegetable sound when cutting from the plant alongside smelling the amazing scents from flowers.
 Generally, allowing all kinds of senses to be part of, helps kids grasp and understand the concept of gardening, additional to all the scientific and math concepts that go in hand with it.

 Scooping up dirt, placing of seeds in pots, pouring water, and using a garden hose all take fine motor strength and control.
 As kids garden, they develop essential motor skills which will help them to prosper in their academic skills, including writing, typing, and cutting.

 3) Enhances the Ability to Organize and Plan